DavidG1011/Path-Planning-Project/README.md

 [391 - 394] Inititalize spline function and pass the prepared point vectors to it.

-[397 - 407] initialize variables `next_x_vals` & `next_y_vals` to store the x and y values passed to the simulator and use previous points from the last iteration so we don't recalculate points.
+[397 - 407] Initialize variables `next_x_vals` & `next_y_vals` to store the x and y values passed to the simulator.
+Loop over and use previous points from the last iteration so we don't recalculate points.

+[411 - 414] Assign `waypoint_x = 30` for 30 meters and pass to spline function to get y value for it.
+Calculate magnitude from x and y value.

+[643] Loop up to 50 times and push points onto the `next_x_vals` & `next_y_vals` vectors.
+This loop accounts for previous points we have created so we don't recalculate them.

+[647 - 667] Calculate the distance each waypoint needs to be at to travel the desired speed.
+Change the reference point back to global perspective so the points can be passed to the simulator. `N = (waypoint_dist/(.02*current_speed/2.2369))` This first multiplies the current desired speed by .02 since the simulator runs 50 times per second.
+Then, it divides the product of that by 2.2369 to convert it from mph to m/s.
+Finally, it divides waypoint distance by the quotient of that.
+N is then used to split up our line into evenly spaced points `x_point = x_add_on+(waypoint_x)/N` so the car travels at our desired speed.

+---

+Defining Lane Checking: Lines [417 - 447]:

+This section of code checks which lane the ego car is in and maps out which lanes the algorithm can observe to see if there is a lower cost option available for the ego car.
+1s are set for lanes that have an out of bounds area adjacent to them.
+The center lane or lane 1 has `forward_distance` set to 50 currently so that the cost function can choose a better fitting lane when it has 2 choices. `lanes_to_check` is a vector that represents which lanes should be checked when the ego car is in a specified lane.
+Lane 0 = Should check lane 1.
+Lane 1 = should check lane 0 and 2, Lane 2 = should check lane 1.
+This doesn't scale very well, but the solution is good enough for the problem.

+---

+Checking If Cars Are In Other Lanes: Lines [450 - 527]: